Jerome-Maurin/vmdb2-wrapper/README.md

     apt install vmdb2 curl ansible python3-distutils qemu-user-static binfmt-support

-The purpose behind each of those packages is explained in the [**Needed packages** section](https://github.com/Jerome-Maurin/vmdb2-wrapper/blob/master/README.md#Needed-packages).
+The purpose behind each of those packages is explained in the [**Needed packages**](https://github.com/Jerome-Maurin/vmdb2-wrapper/blob/master/README.md#Needed-packages) section.

 At the moment, the `vmdb2` version in Debian Buster lacks a critical feature which forces the installation of Bullseye's version.
-Either add the Bullseye repository to your `sources.list` or retrieve and install [the Bullseye package](https://packages.debian.org/bullseye/vmdb2) manualy.
+Either add the Bullseye repository to your `sources.list` or retrieve and install [the Bullseye package](https://packages.debian.org/bullseye/all/vmdb2/download) manually.

 ### Choosing the right target